SIP trunking

 3

-Enter configuration details
+Enter basic configuration

-Complete the form with the following information:
+Complete the basic configuration with the following information:

 • Label: A descriptive name for the phone number